justbennet/compiling_libraries/README.md

-# compiling_libraries
+# Compiling software on a compute cluster
-Workshop on compiling and using libraries
+A workshop on compiling and using libraries